shubhomb/shubhom.com/content/home/projects.md

 # Order that this section will appear in.
 weight = 40

+# Number of projects to list.
+count = 2

 # Content.
 # Display content from the following folder.
 # For example, `folder = "project"` displays content from `content/project/`.